eclipse-archived/orion.client/bundles/org.eclipse.orion.client.help/web/helpContent/Orion User Guide/Git User Guide.md

 ### Adding a Remote

 The first thing you need to do is add a Gerrit remote to an existing repo.
+Name the remote 'Gerrit' and copy corresponding url from git.eclipse.org/r/.
 This can be done from the References dropdown.
 For the purpose of this example, we will be setting up a remote to allow us to push patches for the Orion client project.

 <pic>